divyansh-cyber/-AI-Resume-Shortlisting-Interview-Assistant-System/README.md

                         └────────────────────────────┘
 ```

-**BullMQ** (backed by Redis) is the recommended choice — it supports retry-with-backoff, dead-letter queues, job prioritisation, and rate limiting per queue, all of which are needed to stay within Gemini API quotas.
+**BullMQ** (backed by Redis) is the recommended choice — it supports retry-with-backoff, dead-letter queues, job prioritisation, and rate limiting per queue, all of which are needed to stay within Groq API quotas.

 ### 2. Horizontal Worker Scaling